-Anyway, back to my rambling session.
+Anyways.
 If you came here to learn about my story as a travel blogger, and not necessarily my long, drawn-out history, thanks for hanging in there.
 The stuff you’re looking for is coming right up.

-Global Viewpoint: the travel blogger and Instagrammer
+Global Viewpoint: the travel blogger and Instagrammer (2017-present)

 Simultaneously during these two jobs, I was slowly but surely building a future for myself.
 A future filled with new challenges and new opportunities; new faces and interesting places; and new life experiences that will lead me to look at the world a little bit differently.
 This is the world of travel.

 I worked nights and weekends.
 Not on work, of course, but on my passions for traveling and learning.
 I learned how to start a travel blog, gain traction on social media, and foster a passionate and purposeful community of global-minded citizens.